Mindinventory/jelly_anim/README.md

 ## Key Features

-* Highly customizable Jelly rendering for Flutter.
+* Highly customizable JellyAnim rendering for Flutter.
-* Multiple Jelly instances
+* Multiple JellyAnim instances
-* Overlap Jellys
+* Overlap Jellies
 * Tween shapes and change colors

 ## Getting Started

-To use this package, add `jelly` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this package, add `jelly_anim` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

     dependencies:
       ...
-      jelly: ^0.0.2
+      jelly_anim: any

 Now in your Dart code, you can use: